hashicorp/terraform-cdk/docs/getting-started/python.md

 cd hello-terraform
 ```

-There are two Python templates available that you can choose from.
+There are three Python templates available that you can choose from:

-The `python` template uses `Pipenv` for package management wheras the
+- `python` template uses `Pipenv` for package management
-`python-pip` template just uses `pip` with a simple `requirements.txt` file.
+- `python-pip` template uses `pip` with a simple `requirements.txt` file
+- `python-poetry` template uses `Poetry` for package management

-Here's how to choose between the two
+Here's how to choose between the three

 ### pipenv